aws/aws-cdk-go/awscdk/awsec2/README.md

 #### Using add*Command on MultipartUserData

-To use the `add*Command` methods, that are inherited from the `UserData` interface, on `MultipartUserData` you must add a part to the `MultipartUserData` and designate it as the reciever for these methods.
+To use the `add*Command` methods, that are inherited from the `UserData` interface, on `MultipartUserData` you must add a part to the `MultipartUserData` and designate it as the receiver for these methods.
 This is accomplished by using the `addUserDataPart()` method on `MultipartUserData` with the `makeDefault` argument set to `true`:

 ```go